 As a homeschooling family, my 4 kids are home all day, every day; so, staying organized…at least semi-organized is not as simple as putting things in their place and they stay that way.
-There are many habits and routines I have put in place to keep order in my home.
+There are many habits and routines I have to have in place to keep my home in order.

 First, I have made keeping my home tidy(ish), organized(ish) and clean(ish) a priority.
 It is important to me.
 This does not mean however that live in a Pinterest perfect world, but I also do not live in filth and disarray.

 For me, being organized, isn’t just about having a nice-looking space or matching pretty organizers.
 While those are fun, the truth is my home and my brain function more optimally when things are in order.
-When I keep things in order, even when things get untidy, it’s possible to get it back in shape quickly.
+When things are organized, it’s possible even when the house is untidy, to get it back in shape quickly.

 Is being organized a bit of a mystery to you?
-Do you want more order in your home?
+Do you want to have more order in your home?

 As someone who has many years of cleaning and organizing experience (not just for myself, but for others too).
-And as someone who loves to read about cleaning and organizing, I’m here to tell you that there really isn’t a secret to getting organized.
-It also isn’t something that consumes your life and that you have to spend all day doing.
+And as someone who loves to learn and implement new ideas for cleaning and organizing; I’m here to tell you that there really isn’t a secret to getting organized.
+And being organized isn’t something that consumes your life and that you have to spend all day doing.
 Anyone can do it!

 Being organized is something that can be learned.
-It’s really about creating habits and implementing them on a daily basis.
-Any organized mama has learned strategies and habits that she does daily to keep the home ship running smoothly.
+The biggest factor to being organized is about creating habits and implementing them on a daily basis.
+Any organized mama has learned strategies and habits that she does daily to keep the home running smoothly.

-Here is the list of habits of the organized mom, that you can implement to be more organized in your home and life.
+Here is the list of habits, that you can implement to be more organized in your home and life.

 1. They Say No To Procrastinating

-There are times where I have decided not to do the dishes the night before and think I’ll do them in the morning.
-Well, things come up and by mid-day the sink is overflowing with dishes and a 10-minute job has turned into an hour.
+For example, there are times where I have decided not to do the dishes after dinner and think I’ll do them in the morning.
+Well, things come up and by mid-day the sink is overflowing with dishes and a 20-minute job has turned into an hour.
 Yuck!

 2. They Have A Routine

-I know it can be hard to get up before the kids in the morning, but believe me it has a huge impact when you get up and get ready before everyone else is up and going for the day.
+I know it can be hard to get up before the kids in the morning, but believe me, it has a huge impact when you get up and get ready before everyone else is up and going for the day.
 I can’t tell you how many times I decided to sleep in, then make breakfast, then, then, then…

 Laundry seems to multiply like rabbits with children in the home.
 Organized moms do at least a load a day to stay on top of it.
-If not, within a few days there is a pile the size of a ski hill growing on the laundry room floor and it takes forever to tackle.
+If not, there is a pile the size of a ski hill growing within days on the laundry room floor and it takes forever to tackle.

 Start a load first thing in the morning, and throw it in the dryer after breakfast.
 Spend a few minutes in the afternoon or evening folding and putting it away.